-I specialize in clinical hypnosis.
+If you work with me, you will often have the option to incorporate clinical hypnosis into your treatment.
 I earned certification through the American Society of Clinical Hypnosis (ASCH, www.asch.net).
-The certification recognizes that I have met ASCH requirements for years of experience and for education, consultation, and professional licensure in a health care field.
+The certification recognizes that I have met ASCH requirements for formal training, consultation, and years of experience using hypnosis, and am professionally licensed in a health care field.

 Hypnosis can be defined as a state of focused attention and reduced peripheral awareness, during which time people become more receptive and responsive to suggestion.
 We all enter hypnotic states naturally, for example, when daydreaming or when very absorbed in a task or activity.

-Clinical hypnosis can help with changing unconscious "habits" - acts that you may engage in without intending or often wanting to.
+Clinical hypnosis uses this natural state for therapeutic benefit.
+It can help with changing unconscious "habits" - acts that you may engage in without intending or often wanting to.
 The habits can be behavioral, as in the case of smoking or of nervous habits, or emotional, as in certain ways of thinking or moods.
 Hypnosis can help bring about quick, powerful changes in areas that you are motivated to address.

-Some of the problems that often benefit from hypnosis include habit change, exploration of trauma history, understanding symptoms, managing anxiety, mood management, sleep difficulties, and pain management (in the cases when medical causes have been investigated and medical contributors treated).
+Some of the problems that often benefit from hypnosis include anxiety, nervous habits, exploration of trauma history, understanding symptoms, mood disturbance, sleep difficulties, and pain management (in the cases when medical causes have been investigated and medical contributors treated).
 I can do short-term work with clients currently in therapy with a therapist who does not use hypnosis, provided that you give me and your treating therapist permission to communicate about your care.
 If you are involved in any legal cases, please be aware that information obtained in a hypnotic state is frequently not admissible as evidence.

-Clients generally report enjoying hypnosis sessions and finding them relaxing.
-The effects on relaxation and mood last for up to days after the hypnosis session.
+Clients often enjoy hypnosis sessions and find them relaxing.
+The effects on relaxation and mood last for up to days.
 On a more long-term basis, clients report ceasing or reducing undesirable behaviors, feeling less bothered by distressing thoughts, and feeling more aware of emotions.
 I will often record hypnosis sessions for my clients, and these recordings can give you a tool that you can use for your own self-hypnosis and for maintaining the effects of our sessions.